cyclosproject/ng-translation-gen/README.md

 ```

 ## Starting in watch mode
-Running `node_modules/.bin/ng-translation-gen --watch` will keep watching modified
+Running `node_modules/.bin/ng-translation-gen --watch` will keep watching
-files in the input directory and regenerating translations as the files are modified
+modified files in the input directory and regenerating translations as the
-on disk.
+files are modified on disk.
 This can speed up development.

+## Merging localized translation files
+Running `node_modules/.bin/ng-translation-gen --merge` will process all
+locales set in the configuration file, and process translated file in the
+input directory, for each locale.
+Any missing keys are added, and any
+stale keys are removed.

 ## Setting up a node script
 Regardless If your Angular project was generated or is managed by